Now-Again Reserve: a deluxe vinyl subscription.

 • World’s Experience Orchestra – 2/LP set of the group’s 1975 and 1980 albums.

 • Paternoster – 1/LP, 1972.
 This is the band sanctioned, official reissue of an Austrian prog-psych masterpiece, its story told for the first time.

 DETAILS FOR EACH RELEASE Updated Jan.
 2017

-• Download card for WAV files of the album
+• Download card for WAV files of the album and bonus tracks.

 • Each of these albums are produced with the direct participation of their creators, all of whom saw their original albums’ releases disappear into the ether.

 SHIPPING: We offer USPS Priority shipping in the USA and First Class USPS International elsewhere.
 Approximate weight per release is 3 lb (1.36 kg).
 Exact shipping cost is calculated at checkout.
 To change shipping info please contact email@example.com

 BILLING: $50 / quarter plus shipping.
 “Catch Me Up” subscribers are billed the full price of the entire subscription at first and then $50 / quarter.
 You’re billed at sign up for your first release and will be billed for subsequent releases at the start of each calendar quarter, with shipment occurring at the end of that calendar quarter.
 Please note we do NOT accept American Express.
 To change billing info please email firstname.lastname@example.org

 CANCEL AT ANY TIME: While your purchase commits you to the first release, you can cancel at any time.
 Provided you’ve cancelled before the billing date for the subsequent release, you will not be obligated to purchase that album.
 To cancel, e-mail email@example.com